 On March 25, 2020 Australian Government issued a ban on auctions and open house inspections.
 Although most states and territories have since relaxed the restrictions, in effect, there were no auctions or inspections held for at least one month in all capital cities.

 It is important to note that, the ban coincided with the Long Easter weekend (10-13 April) during which, as we have already established, buy and sell activity declined significantly in the previous years.
-As we see in the bar charts below, that decline was further compounded by the COVID-19 restrictions.
+As we see in the bar charts below, the COVID-19 restrictions have further compounded that decline .

 Let’s now explore the trends in the property market that preceded the recent decline in sales activity.